-If your pet is elderly or dealing with any complex chronic disease e.g. end stage cancers, is on antacids or high levels of immune-suppressive drug therapy, then we would not recommend you begin the transition onto a raw diet without expert help from your vet.
+If your pet is elderly or dealing with any complex chronic disease, e.g. end-stage cancers, is on antacids or high levels of immune-suppressive drug therapy, we would not recommend beginning the transition onto a raw diet without expert help from your vet.

-For the first month of feeding raw, digestive enzymes and probiotics can be added to the diet for dogs or cats that have any dietary issues or that have been prone to diarrhoea or constipation.
+For the first month of feeding raw, you an add digestive enzymes and probiotics to the diet if your dog or cat has any dietary issues or is prone to diarrhoea or constipation.
 Natural Instinct's Zoolac Propaste is great for this!

-The enzymes required to break down a high protein, raw meat and bone diet differ to those required to break down a high carbohydrate processed diet such as kibble.
-The pancreas must adapt to both the amount and type of enzymes that it produces when the diet is changed from one to the other.
+The enzymes required to break down a high protein, raw meat and bone diet differ from those needed to break down a high carbohydrate processed diet such as kibble.
+The pancreas must adapt to both the amount and type of enzymes it produces when the diet changes from one to the other.

-The gut flora is different for dogs and cats fed on a predominantly meat and bone diet, compared to a high starch and carbohydrate based diet.
-It takes several weeks for the gut flora to restabilise following a major diet change.
+The gut flora is different for dogs and cats fed on a predominantly meat and bone diet compared to a high starch and carbohydrate-based diet.
+After a significant diet change, it takes several weeks for the gut flora to restabilise.
 These gut bacteria are responsible for the production of certain key nutrients and are also responsible for the production of gas in the bowel.

-It is not only the process, but also the speed in which the food types are digested which differ considerably.
+It is not only the process but also the speed at which the food types are digested that differs considerably.
 Raw meat and bone is digested a lot faster than processed food, which is high in carbohydrates.

 For any dog or cat that has never eaten raw meat before, we recommend allowing a month to adjust to their new diet before introducing any additional bones.
-The reason for this is to allow the gut to stabilise and adapt to handling the breakdown of bone in their new raw meat and bone diet.
+This enables the gut to stabilise and adapt to handling the breakdown of bone in their new diet of raw meat and bone.
 Excessive bone in their diet can lead to constipation.

-Puppies should not be fed a Natural Instinct play bone until they have all their adult teeth.
+Puppies should only be given a Natural Instinct play bone when they have all their adult teeth.

-To provide the same number of calories as raw food, many kibbles will have been fed in relatively large volumes.
+On a kibble diet, food will typically be given in relatively large volumes to provide the same number of calories as raw food.
 In the early days of transition, the smaller volume can leave some dogs not feeling full enough.
 This is where feeding raw bones, once the dog has settled on raw food, can keep them occupied and help while the stomach volume adapts.

-It is important to be careful at this point, that you are not misinterpreting a dog who now relishes his food as hunger.
-With many kibble diets, dogs do not rush to the bowl and eat with relish.
-This can be very different when feeding your dog a high quality raw natural diet like Natural Instinct.
+At this point, it is important not to misinterpret a dog who now relishes his food as hungry.
+With many kibble diets, dogs do not rush to the bowl and eat with relish, which can be very different when feeding your dog a high-quality raw natural diet like Natural Instinct.

-Make sure you monitor your dog’s weight in the early months of feeding raw, to be sure that you have the amount right.
+Make sure you monitor your dog’s weight in the early months of feeding raw to ensure you are feeding the right amount.
 Our Feeding Guides are just that, a guide only and the amount you feed will always depend on numerous factors.

-We do not advocate feeding raw as well as a processed kibble, except during the 7 to 10 day transition period.
-This is because of the different ways the diets are digested which in turn, will compromise your pet’s digestion.
+We do not advocate feeding raw food and processed kibble simultaneously except during the 7-10 day transition period.
+This is because of the different ways the diets are digested, which, in turn, will compromise your pet's digestion.

 If you feed a high carbohydrate food such as kibble alongside a high protein diet, any excess calories will be readily converted to fat and thus can lead to obesity.

-Kibble is not necessary in either a cat or dog’s diet.
+Kibble is not necessary in either a cat's or dog's diet.
 In nature, both dogs and cats have a variety in the texture of their food and have a means of maintaining healthier teeth.
-This variety in texture is not however achieved with starchy, grain based kibble, but with crunching and chewing on raw meaty bones, just as nature intended.
+This texture variety is not achieved with starchy, grain-based kibble but with crunching and chewing on raw meaty bones, just as nature intended.

-Generally speaking, the transition for our canine friends is easier than that for our feline friends who can be slightly fussier about changing food.
+Generally speaking, the transition for our canine friends is more straightforward than that for our feline friends, who can be slightly fussier about changing food.

-Dried kibble differs massively in taste and texture to a raw food diet.
-It is advisable to switch to tinned food as a very short interim step.
-This will get your cat accustomed to a meatier consistency to their meals.
-Try feeding half of their normal dry food with half tinned, then gradually reduce the amount of dried kibble over a few days.
+Dried kibble differs massively in taste and texture from a raw food diet, so switching to tinned food as a short interim step is advisable.
+This will get your cat accustomed to a meatier consistency in their meals.
+Try feeding half of their regular dry food with half tinned, then gradually reduce the amount of dried kibble over a few days.

 When you have weaned your cat onto a tinned diet, apply the same principles when transitioning to raw.
 Feed half and half and gradually reduce the amount of tinned food over the course of a few days.

 Never starve a cat to encourage them to eat.
-Whilst dogs are fine to skip meals, cats must eat regularly in order to avoid hepatic lipidosis, a severe and sometimes fatal liver impairment.
+While it is okay for dogs to skip meals, cats must eat regularly to avoid hepatic lipidosis, a severe and sometimes fatal liver impairment.

-Go at your cat’s pace.
-Do not be afraid to back track a step or two if it means your cat will eat.
+Go at your cat's pace.
+Don't be afraid to backtrack a step or two if it means your cat will eat.

 Bribe your cat!
-We would recommend sprinkling some of our tasty treats on your cat's regular food so that your cat begins to associate the smell of treats with their food.
-Then gradually add the raw – it’s all about the smell association!
+We recommend sprinkling some of our tasty treats on your cat's regular food so that your cat begins associating the smell of treats with their food.
+Then, gradually add the raw – it's all about the smell association!